laser-base/laser-generic/docs/tutorials/sir.md

 ## Simple SIR

-The SIR model presented here simulates disease dynamics within a closed population in a single node using the `LASERFrame` framework.
+The SIR model presented here simulates disease dynamics within a closed population in a single node using the `LaserFrame` framework.
 The population starts with a defined number of susceptible and infected individuals, progresses over time with recovery and transmission components, and tracks results for visualization.
 This example serves as a practical guide for modeling simple epidemic dynamics.
 This simple example does not include vital dynamics, age-structured populations, vaccination, or other complex interactions.

 ### Model components